 Author, journalist and youth advocate Anne Collier is co-founder and co-director of ConnectSafely.org; founder and executive director of the nonprofit Net Family News, Inc.; and editor of NetFamilyNews.org.
-At ConnectSafely, her responsibilities include educating families on real-life approaches and practices for safe, healthy online social lives; providing supporters, media and policymakers with the latest research and analysis on social Web safety and youth; updating the site with the latest youth-technology news and safety information; and responding to parents’ concerns about their kids’ well-being online.
+At ConnectSafely, her responsibilities include educating parents and educators on real-life approaches and practices for safe, healthy use of media and technology; keeping supporters, media and policymakers current with youth and social media; updating the site with the latest youth-technology news and safety information; and responding to concerns about kids’ well-being in digital spaces.

 Anne served on the Aspen Institute Task Force on Learning & the Internet, which just released its report.
 In 2011 and ’12, she was a member of the curriculum working group supporting the launch of the Born This Way Foundation at Harvard University’s Berkman Center, and helped form its Youth Advisory Board.
 In conjunction with the Foundation’s launch, she collaborated on several papers of the Berkman Center’s Kinder & Braver World Project.
 Anne contributed chapters to Media and the Well-Being of Children and Adolescents (Oxford Press, 2014) and Cyberbullying Prevention and Response: Expert Perspectives (Routledge, 2011).
 With Larry Magid, she co-authored MySpace Unraveled: A Parent’s Guide to Teen Social Networking (Peachpit Press, 2006).